d-rec/drec-origin/docs/usage_guide/feature-workthrough.md

 ### Feature 8:view certified MeterRead

-Developers can filter and view only certified meter reads, especially if there are a large number of reads.(from the certified meterReads navlink)
+Developers can filter and view only certified meter reads, especially if there are a large number of reads.(from the certified meterReads navigation link)
 ![certified meter reads](./dashboard-user-guide-images/certified-meter-reads.png)

 ## Buyer features